2

 “Just one plane?”
 Salal asked.

-Salal was a lean man who had let his silver flecked beard grow long in the manner of bin Laden himself.
+Salal was a lean man who had let his silver-flecked beard grow long in the manner of bin Laden himself.
 His eyes were quick and bright, shining and empty, similar to those of a bird of prey.
-He had been in Afghanistan for just over three months and he missed the warmth of his Palestinian homeland and the heat of the African deserts which had been his native sanctuaries.
+He had been in Afghanistan for just over three months, and he missed the warmth of his Palestinian homeland and the heat of the African deserts that had been his native sanctuaries.

-“Yes, only one was seen,” replied the messenger who served as one of Osama’s inner circle of body guards.
+“Yes, only one was seen,” replied the messenger who served as a liaison to the Taliban and one of the inner circles of Osama’s couriers and bodyguards.

 Knowing the Americans had put a huge price on their heads and would continue to hound them with determination served to make them more alert to impending danger and more cautious in their actions.

 “The Americans will not come in force,” Salal said to bin Laden.
 “I think the ones who come are assassins who seek to take us by surprise.
-The men they send will be their very best or even with our few numbers they would have sent a larger force with more planes.
+The men they send will be their very best.
+Otherwise, even with our few numbers, they would have sent a larger force with more planes.
 No, they come by stealth to catch us unaware in our beds.
 They will attack when the sun touches the valley.”

 “Yes, a wise course,” bin Laden replied after a moment’s thought.